%2F%2Fusers%2F8f6cd8e1-90fa-4260-964f-3e89bef4a129%2Fratecard%2F491499027_18475950550064205_2051173815787514588_n.jpg&w=1200&q=75)

-Spanish Mackerel are fast, sleek fish that'll give you a run for your money.
-These streamlined beauties usually range from 1-2 feet long and 2-6 pounds.
-You'll spot 'em in schools near the surface, often in waters 20-40 feet deep around structures like reefs or wrecks.
+Spanish Mackerel are fast-swimming, streamlined fish that pack a punch for their size.
+Usually 1-2 feet long and 2-6 pounds, they're known for their silver bodies with yellowish spots.
+You'll find them in schools near the surface, often in 20-40 foot depths around structures like reefs or wrecks.
 Spring and fall are prime times as they migrate.
-Anglers love 'em for their aggressive strikes and tasty meat.
-To hook one, try trolling with small, shiny spoons or jigs that mimic their favorite baitfish.
-A local trick: when you see birds diving, that's often a sign Spanish Mackerel are feeding nearby.
-Cast into the frenzy and hold on tight - these speedsters hit hard and make blistering runs.
-Just watch those teeth when you're unhooking 'em!
+Anglers love 'em for their speedy runs and acrobatic jumps when hooked.
+The meat's tasty too - great on the grill.
+To catch 'em, try trolling with small spoons or jigs that mimic their favorite prey like sardines or anchovies.
+A local trick: when you see birds diving, there's a good chance Spanish Mackerel are feeding below.
+Cast into the frenzy with a fast retrieve and hold on tight!

 Vehicle Guest Capacity: 5